-22. CONTINGENCY
+21. CONTINGENCY

 In the normal course of business, the Company is exposed to litigation or claims arising from transactions with customers or suppliers or resulting from verifications by local and foreign regulatory authorities.
 The Company cannot predict the outcome of such situations and the probability of an outflow of economic resources.
 The Company recognizes a contingent liability when the time and amount of the outflow are more likely than not to occur.
-For the years ended August 31, 2023 and 2022, no provision was recorded.
+For the three-month period ended November 30, 2023 and 2022, no provision was recorded.

-23. SUBSEQUENT EVENTS
+22. SUBSEQUENT EVENTS

-On January 12, 2024, the company granted its employees 2,275,000 stock options allowing the purchase of 2,275,000 common shares at an exercise price of \$0.08, for a period of five years.
+On January 12, 2024, the company granted its employees 275,000 stock options allowing the purchase of 275,000 common shares at an exercise price of \$0.08, for a period of five years.